 Chris Clifford comes from a musical family of educators.
 At the age of 4 he was ‘earing out’ the pieces his mother played on piano, tapping the keys and mimicking her fairly accurately.
 Exposure to ukulele and piano was supplemented with guitar after seeing the Beatles on TV.
 After a few lessons at the old Wallach’s Music City, guitar became Chris’ passion.
 In 1968 by age 15 he met his first songwriting partner, Steve Hammer.
 As Hammer & Clifford they began writing and playing their own material, soon forming a trio.
 The Hammer, Clifford, Daniel band, eventually reformed as a country rock band, Woodwork.

 Woodwork was a notable act on the local LA scene throughout the early 70’s.
-They were signed to a development deal and in a later configuration were joined by Alan Mendelsohn of the Maria Muldaur band and Phil Lees, (son of Gene Lees, world renowned writer and jazz critic) and fronted by Gloria Goldsmith, who the band backed, including in TV appearances.
+They were signed to a development deal and in a later configuration were joined by drummer Alan Malarowitz, of the band, Sweetwater - a favorite opener for Maria Muldaur and her band, and Phil Lees, (son of Gene Lees, world renowned writer and jazz critic) and fronted by Gloria Goldsmith, who the band backed, including in TV appearances.

 The 80’s found Chris writing original material and studying guitar with famed master Ted Greene.
 Other opportunities opened for Chris and as a member of the Younger Brothers and as a sideman, opened for Las Vegas acts and throughout SoCal.
 One notable gig brought Chris into Sneak, a local Redondo and college circuit favorite.